Percy Lavon Julian: Education and academic career

 After returning from Vienna, Julian taught for one year at Howard University.
 At Howard, in part due to his position as a department head, Julian became caught up in university politics, setting off a chain of scandals.
 At university president Mordecai Wyatt Johnson's request, he goaded white professor of chemistry Jacob Shohan (Ph.D., Harvard), into resigning.
 In late May 1932, Shohan retaliated by releasing to the local African-American newspaper the letters Julian had written to him from Vienna.
 The letters described "a variety of subjects from wine, pretty Viennese women, music and dances, to chemical experiments and plans for the new chemical building."
 In the letters, he spoke with familiarity, and some derision, of members of the Howard University faculty, calling one well-known dean an "ass (also known as a donkey)".

 Around this same time, Julian also became entangled in an interpersonal conflict with his laboratory assistant, Robert Thompson.
 Julian had recommended Thompson for dismissal in March 1932.
 Thompson sued Julian for "alienating the affections of his wife", Anna Roselle Thompson, stating he had seen them together in a sexual tryst.
 Julian counter-sued him for libel.
 When Thompson was fired, he too gave the paper intimate and personal letters which Julian had written to him from Vienna.
 Julian's letters revealed "how he fooled the [Howard] president into accepting his plans for the chemistry building" and "how he bluffed his good friend into appointing" a professor of Julian's liking.
 Through the summer of 1932, the Baltimore Afro-American published all of Julian's letters.
 Eventually, the scandal and accompanying pressure forced Julian to resign.

-At the lowest point in Julian's career, his former mentor, William Martin Blanchard, a professor of chemistry at DePauw, threw him a much-needed lifeline.
-Blanchard offered Julian a position to teach organic chemistry at DePauw in 1932.
+At the lowest point in Julian's career, his former mentor, William Martin Blanchard, a professor of chemistry at DePauw, provided him with much-needed assistance, by offering Julian a position to teach organic chemistry at DePauw in 1932.
+He received support from the Rosenwald Fund to teach at DePauw.
 Julian then helped Josef Pikl, a fellow student at the University of Vienna, to come to the United States to work with him at DePauw.
 In 1935, Julian and Pikl completed the total synthesis of physostigmine and confirmed the structural formula assigned to it.
 Robert Robinson of Oxford University in the U.K. had been the first to publish a synthesis of physostigmine, but Julian noticed that the quoted melting point of Robinson's end product was incorrect, indicating that he had not created it.
 When Julian completed his synthesis, the melting point matched the correct one for natural physostigmine from the calabar bean.
 Julian also extracted stigmasterol, which took its name from Physostigma venenosum, the west African calabar bean that he hoped could serve as raw material for the synthesis of human steroidal hormones.
 At about this time, in 1934, Butenandt and Fernholz, in Germany, had shown that stigmasterol, isolated from soybean oil, could be converted to progesterone by synthetic organic chemistry.